VictoriaShalabaeva/italian-cuisine-app/README.md

 3. Set up connection to Github Repository:

     - Click the *Deploy* tab and select *GitHub-Connect to GitHub* in the *Deployment method* section.
-    - A prompt to find a github repository to connect to will then be displayed.
+    - A prompt to find a Github repository to connect to will then be displayed.
     - Enter the repository name and click search.
     - Once the repository name has been found, click *Connect*.